deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/12.png" alt="">

 We see there are some null bytes.
 These bytes are contained in our buffer of C's, not much farther down than our jump instruction.
 I am a paranoid person when it comes to having enough space for shellcode.
-Therefore,, I decided to change my PoC to add __a lot__ more jumps.
+Therefore, I decided to change my PoC to add __a lot__ more jumps.
 This way, we get way the heck away from those null bytes and we will have plenty of room to write our shellcode.
 Here is the updated PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py